beda-software/FHIRPathMappingLanguage/README.md

 }
 ```

-In this example, Patient address contains original `{"type": "physical"}` object and `country`/`text` implicitly merged based on condition.
+In this example, Patient address contains original `{"type": "physical"}` object and `country`/`text` is implicitly merged based on condition.

 ### Iteration logic

-To iterate over the array of values here's a special construction
+To iterate over the array of values, here's a special construction:

 ```json
 {